Best Tips For Hair, Makeup, & Health When Traveling

 - If you have color treated hair, definitely bring your own shampoo and conditioner.
 Even the top salon brands come in smaller, travel sizes.

 - Packets of make-up remover and/or cleansing wipes.
 I love the Neutrogena brand.
-These are so easy to travel with since they won't spill and are non-breakable.
-Even throw a packet in your carry-on bag to refresh during a long flight.
+[Note: This is an affiliate link] These are so easy to travel with since they won't spill and are non-breakable.
+Don't forget to throw a packet in your carry-on bag to refresh during a long flight.

-- Have a stash of sample perfumes or colognes?
-I never carry along a large bottle of fragrance, but throw in a few sample bottles.
+- Do you have a stash of sample perfumes or colognes that you've picked up at the fragrance counter?
+(If not, run to your local department store and just ask!)
+I never pack a large bottle of fragrance, but throw in a few sample bottles of perfume.
 They take up little room and you'll have a variety for your entire vacation.

 - If you are traveling during the winter or spring season, unfortunately these top travel times are often at the height of flu season.
 It can't hurt to increase your vitamin C, get more sleep, and drink lots of water the week before traveling.